rueedlinger/teal/README.md

 ### Testing

 To run the pytest inside the docker container just pass the env `TEAL_TEST_MODE=true`.
-When you want to pass pytest arguments you can use the env `TEAL_PYTEST_ARGS`.
+When you want to pass arguments to pytest you can use the env `TEAL_PYTEST_ARGS`.

 ```bash
 docker compose run --build --name teal_pytest --rm -e TEAL_TEST_MODE=true teal